 The College Height Foundation provides financial assistance to graduate students, mainly in the area of Teacher Education and Family Science.
 Apply through WKU Student Financial Assistance.

-The Office of Research can assist graduate students in their search for grants and other sources of funding.
+The Office of Sponsored Research can assist graduate students in their search for grants and other sources of funding.

 Kentucky residents who are 65 years of age or older on or before the day the semester begins are granted Senior Citizen Scholarships for any college class in which they enroll for credit or to audit in accordance with KRS 164.284.
 A senior citizen who holds a bachelor’s degree may be admitted as a non-degree student or may pursue admission to a specific degree program.
-Please contact the Office of Graduate Studies at (270) 745-2446 or email@example.com for additional information.
+Please contact the Graduate School at (270) 745-2446 or email@example.com for additional information.

 Veteran Administration Benefits